vladholubiev/lambda-custom-authorizer-middleware/README.md

 ## Install

+Note, it's installed not in dev deps.

 ```sh
 $ yarn add lambda-custom-authorizer-middleware
 ```

+## Usage

 Due to the fact this package is meant to be used with [serverless-offline](https://github.com/dherault/serverless-offline) it relies on its environment variable `IS_OFFLINE` to switch on using local Lambda function.

+And as for now, it's limited to 1 kind of authorizer function per project.

 ## API